Why Do Rabbits Thump?

 Why Is My Rabbit Stomping For No Reason?

-Getting attention, perceived danger, distress, and territorial behavior are some of the reasons why rabbits stomp.
+Getting attention, perceived danger, distress, and territorial behavior are reasons rabbits stomp.

-If your rabbit stomps, there are tendencies that he or she must have seen or noticed an unusual sound, or figure, or is having some emotional challenges such as anger, frustration, etc., or physical challenge such as predator, unpleasant smell, etc.
+If your rabbit stomps, there are tendencies that they must have seen or noticed an unusual sound or figure or is having some emotional challenges such as anger, frustration, etc., or physical challenges such as predator, unpleasant smell, etc.

-From my years of experience, rabbits do not stomp for no reason, there must be a reason for a rabbit to stomp.
+From our years of experience, rabbits do not stomp for no reason; there must be a reason for a rabbit to stomp.

-We recommend you pay close attention to your bunny if you notice that it stomps frequently without any visible physical reason(s).
+We recommend you pay close attention to your bunny if it frequently stomps without any visible physical reason(s).

-Also, rabbits thump in their hutch when they feel distressed or frustrated due to poor ventilation, insufficient space, etc.
+Also, rabbits thump in their hutch when distressed or frustrated due to poor ventilation, insufficient space, etc.

-Rabbits lick humans to show affection, groom, and also to bond with the person.
+Rabbits lick humans to show affection, groom, and bond with the person.

 Bunnies also lick humans when they’re happy to express their excitement and also to get your attention when they need to be provided with treats.